ewei068/pokestar/design.md

 * `effectIds`: mapping of effect (buff, debuff, neutral) => cooldown
 * `moveIds`: mapping of moves => cooldown
 * `statusId`: Pokemon's current status effect, if any, + how many turns its been active
+* `ability`: Map with ID and other important information.
 * `combatReadiness`: combat readiness of Pokemon
 * `position`: grid position of Pokemon
 * `fainted`: if the Pokemon has fainted